jesusmares82/https-github.com-Homebrew-homebrew-php/CONTRIBUTING.md

 end
 ```

-Before testing the extension, you will need run the command `brew tap --repair` to create a symlink in `$HOMEBREW_PREFIX/Library/Formula`.

-Before finalizing the extension, run the command `brew audit` to check that your formula respects Homebrew best practice and syntax.
+Before finalizing the extension, run the command `brew audit --strict --online ` to check that your formula respects Homebrew best practice and syntax.

 Defining extensions inheriting AbstractPhp5(3456).
 Extension will provide a `write_config_file` which add `ext-{extension}.ini` to `conf.d`, don’t forget to remove it manually upon extension removal.
 Please see [abstract-php-extension.rb](Abstract/abstract-php-extension.rb) for more details.